 INFORMATION LISTED HEREIN IS MADE AVAILABLE WITH THE UNDERSTANDING THAT VALUES AND VOLUMES SHOWN ARE NOT ESTIMATES OF A PROPOSER'S OWN RECOVERY OF SUCH VALUES AND VOLUMES.
 WILL NOT BE GUARANTEED AND WILL NOT BE MADE PART OF THE TIMBER SALE CONTRACT.
-THE VOLUMES AND VALUES OF THE TIMBER OFFERED FOR SALE ARE EXCLUSIVELY THE RESPONSIBILITY AND LIABILITY OF THE SUCCESSFUL PROPOSER.
+THE VOLUMES AND VALUES OF THE TIMBER OFFERED FOR SALE ARE EXCLUSIVELY THE RESPONSIBILITY AND LIABILITY SUCCESSFUL PROPOSER.

-EXCLUSION OF WARRANTIES: LIMITATION OF LIABILITY: THE UNIVERSITY MAKES NO WARRANTIES.
-EXPRESS OR IMPLIED, AS TO QUANTITY, QUALITY, MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE CONCERNING THE TIMBER OFFERED HEREIN FOR SALE.
-THE UNIVERSITY SHALL NOT BE LIABLE UNDER ANY CIRCUMSTANCES FOR ANY DAMAGES.
-RELATING TO THE USE OF SUCH TIMBER OR FOR ANY SPECIAL.
+Warranties, express or implied, as to quantity, quality, merchantability or FITNESS FOR A PARTICULAR USE CONCERNING THE TIMBER OFFERED HEREIN FOR SALE.
+THE UNIVERSITY SHALL NOT BE LIABLE UNDER ANY CIRCUMSTANCES FOR ANY DAMAGES RELATING TO THE USE OF SUCH TIMBER OR FOR ANY SPECIAL.
 CONSEQUENTIAL OR INCIDENTAL DAMAGES.
 FURTHERMORE, IN NO EVENT SHALL THE UNIVERSITYS LIABILITY EXCEED THE AGGREGATE AMOUNT OF PAYMENTS ACTUALLY RECEIVED BY THE UNIVERSITY.
-Comparable Sale er 1